sammaxfleet/thisorthatpp5/README.md

 'This Or That' is an online website that compares celebrity fashion outfits, It is designed to bring fashion inspiration for the user & to keep up with the latest fashion releases.
 It allows users to create user profiles, and interact with other fashion enthusiast users.
 It's a catelogue of style,' which one is your taste?'.
-The user is able to follow other users, search on filterd searches & it gives the users space to comment their opinion on each post.
+The user is able to follow other users, search on a filterd search & it gives the users space to comment their opinion on each post.
-I took inspiration from this as I have a huge interest in fashion and with current trends on social media "ootd" [ outfit of the day ]
-I wanted to incorperate something where I think there's a gap in the market in the current climate.
+I took inspiration for this as I have a huge interest in fashion and with current trends on social media "ootd" [ outfit of the day ] circulating I wanted to express where I think there's a gap in the market in the current climate.
-The problem being how can we take what's happening on social media onto one site.
+The problem statement ?..'
+How can we take what's happening on social media on media instagram and tiktok and build it all on one place?'.

 Enhanced user features: